cusnir/getdata/README.md

 What is provided
 -------------------------------
-* The script `run_analysis.R` to run the analisys on data.
+* The R script `run_analysis.R` to run the analisys on data.
+* Rmd script `run_analysis.Rmd` also can be run by KnitHtml from RStudio, it also does the analisys but also provides documentation about the script
+* CodeBook.md describing tidy_data.txt variables.
-* CodeBook.md describing how does the script work and what it does, also a description of tidy_data.txt file.
+* `run_analysis.Rmd` describing how the script works
-* Under `data` directory two files
+* Under `data` directory there are two files:
     * Sample `tidy_data.txt` file containing the tidy data created per project description.
     * The data for the project  `UCI HAR Dataset.zip`